 Maryland covers 9,774 square miles, with a 2014 estimated population of 5,976,407 people – with 152,258 people living in rural Maryland (USDA-ERS).
 Annapolis is the state capital.
 The state’s largest cities are Baltimore, Gaithersburg and Frederick.
 According to the U.S. Census Bureau, 60.5% of the state’s population is white, 30.1% is Black/African-American, and 9.0% is of Hispanic/Latino origin (2013).

-There are 48 hospitals in Maryland (Kaiser, 2011).
-The state has zero hospitals identified by the Flex Monitoring Team as Critical Access Hospitals.
+There are 50 hospitals in Maryland (Kaiser, 2012).
+The state has zero hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (November 2014).
 There are zero Rural Health Clinics in Maryland (Kaiser, 2012), and 16 Federally Qualified Health Centers provide services at 108 sites in the state (Kaiser, 2011).